 (e) the documents set out in the Retirement Villages Regulations 1992 regulation 6;

-3. a residence contract is taken to include a warranty as to the correctness of the information contained in the information statement.
+3. a residence contract is taken to include a warranty as to the correctness of the information contained in the disclosure statement.

 That warranty —

-(a) is subject to any written alteration made to the information statement made by the owner with the consent of the prospective resident on or before the signing of the residence contract by the owner;
+(a) is subject to any written alteration made to the disclosure statement made by the owner with the consent of the prospective resident on or before the signing of the residence contract by the owner;

 (b) prevails over any inconsistent contractual term.